CodeClaper/simpledb/README.md

 ### GNU Readline

-Tinydb cli bases the GNU Readline as command helper, so if you want use cli, you must install GNU Readline firstly.
+SimpleDb cli bases the GNU Readline as command helper, so if you want use cli, you must install GNU Readline firstly.

 **Debian** or **Ubuntu**